45678/noir/README.txt

 Drop files on the window to add them to the workspace.

-Click + to to select files from with the operating system file dialog box.
+Click the + button to select files from with the operating system file chooser dialog box.

 Click any file in the workspace to save it.